 However, when System 1 runs into difficulty, it will call on System 2 for more detailed and specific processing.
 In other words, System 2 will spring into action when you perceive an event to have violated the model of the world that System 1 maintains.

-In that world, lamps do not jump, and cats do not bark!
+In that world, lamps do not jump and cats don’t bark!

-Now that you’re familiar with the distinctions between System 1 and System 2 thinking, it’s important to keep in mind that both the systems serve their purpose to help us function optimally.
-Some tasks are better suited for System 1, whilst others require us to focus more and utilize System 2.
+Now that you’re familiar with the distinctions between System 1 and System 2 thinking, it’s important to keep in mind that both systems serve their purpose to help us function optimally.
+Some tasks are better suited for System 1 whilst others require us to focus more and utilize System 2.
+For example, it would be silly if after every time whilst tying your shoelaces (a task associated with System 1) you would think to yourself whether or not it was the best way to do it.

 On the other hand, deciding to invest in buying shares of a car company based on how you feel about the cars and the company in general (System 1) would be unreasonable.
 You would be better off by considering its financial health, or taking into account price and valuation, and researching the current and projected profitability of the stocks (a System 2 task).